arpitbbhayani/articles/blogs/better-programmer.md

  - Make one small contribution to any of your project a day

 # Build complex systems
 Solving programming questions is about developing logic but things become a little trickier when you'll have to build complex systems and this requires your programming to go up a notch.
-For examples of complex systems are: a Library management system, a Twitter clone, an Instagram clone, etc. Building a complex system is essential and it makes you
+For examples of complex systems are: a Library management system, a Twitter clone, an Instagram clone, etc. Building a complex system is essential and it

- - widen yout tech stack
+ - widens your tech stack
- - keep your code flexible and extensible
+ - makes you keep your code flexible and extensible
- - write and structure your code such that it is reusable
+ - forces you to write and structure your code such that it is reusable
- - understand how different segments of your code work in harmony
+ - helps you understand how different segments of your code work in harmony

 ### Action Items